What is Overactive Bladder Syndrome? Symptoms, Causes and Treatment

 The condition is more common among older adults and affects both women and men.

-What causes overactive bladder?
+What causes overactive bladder symptoms?

 The bladder is a hollow organ that looks a little like a small balloon.
 The walls of the balloon are made of muscle, called the ‘detrusor’ muscle.
 The bladder grows to accommodate urine produced by our kidneys and during this process, the muscle relaxes, allowing the bladder to increase in size.
 When we pass urine, the muscle contracts to squeeze urine out of the bladder.

-There are lots of theories about the causes of overactive bladder but, in most cases, it is unclear.
+There are lots of theories about the causes of overactive bladder but, in most cases, it remains unclear.
 An exception – in about 1 in 20 cases – is when overactive bladder occurs because of another medical condition.

 Conditions that can cause overactive bladder?

-Conditions that affect the nervous system - such as spina bifida, multiple Sclerosis and Parkinson's – can result in overactive bladder.
+Conditions that affect the nervous system - such as spina bifida, multiple Sclerosis and Parkinson's – can also result in overactive bladder.

 Overactive bladder at night

-An at night, also known as nocturia, is a common problem, particularly as you age.
+An overactive bladder at night, also known as nocturia, is a common problem, particularly as you age.
 One in three adults over the age of 30 need to make at least two trips to the bathroom at night.

 People experiencing nocturia wake up more than once a night to go to the toilet, where most people can sleep six to eight hours without having to get up.
 Waking to pass urine can result in sleep loss along with other complications, as your normal sleep cycle is disrupted.

-If a patient is experiencing nocturia alone, their doctor will check for this and the treatment will be quite different to if the patient is experiencing nocturia as part of OAB symptoms.
+If a patient is experiencing nocturia alone, their doctor will check for this, and the treatment will be quite different to if the patient is experiencing nocturia as part of OAB symptoms.

 Overactive bladder in women

-A doctor will first recommend what are known as conservative measures – bladder training, changes to lifestyle, diet etc – as an initial treatment.
 If these prove to be ineffective, medication may be the next step.
 If symptoms persist or become more severe, surgical procedures are available.

 What can I do to manage overactive bladder symptoms?